Project Administration and Support

 The Neubauer Collegium supports hiring and payroll matters related to new research assistance for faculty research initiatives, student research assistants, postdoctoral fellows, and independent consultants.
 To ensure university hiring procedures are followed, please contact Jennifer Helmin, Assistant Director of Operations, prior to making any hiring commitments.
 We ask that you begin planning your personnel and payroll matters with Jennifer at least two weeks in advance for research assistants and one month in advance for other research staff hires.

 The Neubauer Collegium website is designed to provide a place for both internal and external audiences to learn about Neubauer Collegium faculty research initiatives.
 These webpages can be populated on an ongoing basis with project updates, publications, images, event photos, and resources (pdfs, links, etc).
-Please send content or ideas for your webpage to Mark Sorkin, Assistant Director for Events and Communications.
+Please send content or ideas for your webpage to Mark Sorkin, Assistant Director of Communications.
 We always look forward to hearing details surrounding milestones related to your project!

 The Neubauer Collegium develops publicity materials for project-related lectures, workshops, and conferences.
 Publicity is designed to reach a wide audience and may include: posters/fliers, webpages, calendar posting, email distribution (list serves and other), and social media.
 In rare cases when publicity for activities related to your Neubauer Collegium project is developed externally, we ask that the Neubauer Collegium logo is included.
 Please see the links below for downloadable logos.